 Porphyria cutanea tarda (PCT) is a disorder that causes skin to form blisters or lesions when exposed to sunlight.
 PCT is a form of porphyria, a disorder that affects how your body makes red blood cells (RBC).
-Your body needs a chemical called porphyrin to make heme, a part of RBC that carries oxygen.
-Porphyria prevents your body from creating enough enzymes to control the process, and porphyrin builds up.
-High levels of porphyrin can cause problems throughout your body, depending on where it builds up.
-PCT causes porphyrin to build up in your skin.
+A chemical called porphyrin builds up in your skin.
 Proteins are released that cause the skin to become overly sensitive to sunlight.
-This leads to the formation of skin lesions or blisters where the skin was exposed to sunlight.
+Skin lesions or blisters form where the skin was exposed to sunlight.
 PCT can be genetic or caused by exposure to certain chemicals or infections.

-- Infections caused by viruses, such as hepatitis C and HIV
+- Infections caused by viruses, such as hepatitis C or HIV

 - Hemodialysis to filter the blood for long-term kidney failure